PedroLucasOM/GoldVision-UI/README.md

   </a>
 </p>

-> :computer: Componentized Angular Frontend Application to consume [GoldVisionAPI](https://github.com/PedroLucasOM/GoldVision-API) with secured requests using REST Architecture and SOAP Model  :bar_chart:.
+> :computer: Componentized Angular Frontend Application to consume the [GoldVisionAPI](https://github.com/PedroLucasOM/GoldVision-API) with secured requests using REST Architecture and SOAP Model  :bar_chart:.

 <br/>